goFrendiAsgard/zaruba/zaruba-tasks/make/fastApi/appTemplate/ztplAppDirectory/README.md

 # Components interaction

-There are several components available in ztplAppDirectory application.
-We will dive into each components in this section.
+There are several components available in the ztplAppDirectory application.
+We will dive into each component in this section.

 ![](images/components-interaction.png)

 ## Route handlers

-Route handlers handle HTTP routes from users/other apps.
+Route handlers handle HTTP requests from users/other apps.
 It needs to talk to `Auth system` to authenticate/authorize the request.

 Once the request has been authenticated/authorized, the route handler can do some pre-processing before firing an `event` or calling a `RPC`.

-If you expect an immediate response, you should use `rpc`, but if you just want to fire an event and forget, you should use `mb` instead.
+If you expect an immediate response, you should use `rpc`, but if you just want to fire an event and forget it, you should use `mb` instead.

-See these example:
+See these examples:

 ```python